 The shape command creates a surface model of the specified shape.
-See also: define, mask, meshmol, ribbon, BILD format
+See also: define, mask, meshmol, ribbon, sop, geometric objects

 shape sphere center ligand color dodger blue radius 10The shape can be: